CityofToronto/bdit_data-sources/dags/readme.md

 2) Pull your testing branch into `dev_scripts`, **DO NOT PUSH ANYTHING IN THIS BRANCH**.

-3) Test your dag by added a new symbolic link for testing using the following:
+3) Test your dag on Airflow after adding a new symbolic link for testing using:
 ```
 ln -s /etc/airflow/dev_scripts/dags/your_dag_test.py your_dag_test.py
 ```

-4) If your test is successful, make a pull request to master.
+4) When your test is successful, make a pull request to master.

 5) Once your PR is approved and merged, git pull from master in `data_scripts`.

 6) Change the symbolic link to your dag to use the one in `data_scripts`.

+**Confused???
+There are detailed instructions in the section above: Creating a new Airflow dag**

 ### Clearing a task